pytask-dev/pytask/docs/reference_guides/index.rst

     request.

-Reference guides are articles which can be read alongside the code and provide additional details on the inner workings of pipeline.
+Reference guides are articles which can be read alongside the code and provide additional details on the inner workings of pytask.

 .. toctree::
+   :maxdepth: 1

    summary